jmalena/monomial-order/docs/Function.rank.md

 ### c

-`OrderConstraints`
+`OrderingConstraints`

-The constraints applied on the monomial order.
+The constraints applied on the monomial ordering.

 ## Returns